luisfelipesena/cubosAcademy/Back_end/README.md

-Link for the activities: https://hackmd.io/@Q_DganXLSf6VTa_YeAXq1A
+Link for the other activities: https://hackmd.io/@Q_DganXLSf6VTa_YeAXq1A